Handling and Presenting Harmful Text in NLP Research: Guidelines for Handling and Presenting Harmful Text

-\paragraph{Distance} In the case of harmful content, it is important to clearly \textbf{distance} the research \textit{on the data} from the viewpoints and material contained \textit{in the data}.
-It must be absolutely clear to even a casual observer that an example of inciteful, biased, false or hateful content is not from the authors themselves.
-This can be achieved visually, by, for example, including a bold highlight by each problematic example or including a watermark that overlaps the example in the paper (see Figure~\ref{fig:dota2}).
-This would also make taking misrepresentative screenshots of a paper or presentation difficult, further protecting the authors.
-Harmful content examples can also be presented less strongly, perhaps with reduced contrast / opacity by using for example a grey font~\cite{karunakaran2019testing} or blurred images~\cite{das2020fast}.
-An alternative is to replace some terms with placeholders, e.g. \textit{``that [IDENTITY] is a [SLUR]"} or \textit{``I hate [IDENTITY]"}, to convey syntax and some semantics but avoiding actual hate towards a specific target group \cite{rottger2021hatecheck, kirk2021hatemoji}.
+\paragraph{Distance} In the case of harmful content, it is important to clearly distance the research \textit{on the data} from the viewpoints and material contained \textit{in the data}.
+Using minimal examples distances the research output from the data itself; but if examples need to be used, they should be formatted consistently so that it is clear to even a casual observer that an example of inciteful, biased, false or hateful content is not written by the authors themselves.
+This can be achieved visually, by including a bold highlight by each problematic example or including a watermark that overlaps the example in the paper (see Figure~\ref{fig:dota2}).
+Harmful examples can also be presented less strongly, for example by reducing contrast in an in-line text example with grey font as an NLP analogy to work on blurring and greyscaling images~\cite{karunakaran2019testing, das2020fast}.
+Replacing identifiers or slurs with placeholders, e.g., \textit{``that [IDENTITY] is a [SLUR]"} or \textit{``I hate [IDENTITY]"}, can convey syntax and some semantics without reproducing harm targeted at a specific target group \cite{rottger2021hatecheck, kirk2021hatemoji}.